Vintage Vibe

-Vintage Vibe is a manufacturer of electric pianos, based in Rockaway, New Jersey.
+Vintage Vibe is a manufacturer of mechanical electric pianos, based in Rockaway, New Jersey.
 The company also offers repair and restoration services for electric pianos, keyboard instruments and amplifiers, brand new parts for vintage electric pianos, and manufactures a modern tine-based electro-mechanical piano.

 History

 The company started in 1997 as an instrument rental business, before switching to repairs due to difficulties competing in that market.
-In 2011, they started manufacturing electric pianos, similar to those manufactured by Rhodes and Wurlitzer.
+In 2011, they started manufacturing electric pianos, similar to those manufactured by Rhodes in sound and Wurlitzer in appearances.

 Pianos

 Vintage Vibe Piano

 Vintage Vibe debuted their tine based piano, at the 2011 NAMM Show in Anaheim, California.
 The electric piano combines the sound of a Rhodes with a body that resembles a Wurlitzer Electric Piano.
 The Vintage Vibe Piano was designed to be half the weight of traditional tine-based electric pianos.
 The action and tone are inspired by the early Fender Rhodes.

 The piano uses American swaged steel tines and hand-wound pickups along with a choice of active or passive electronics to achieve its tone.
 The Vintage Vibe Piano is available in a number of different variants.